 Can you imagine Spiderman as a villain?
 Or a mix of Superman and Batman to become Super Batman?
 As outlandish as this sounds, Turkish cinema went there and more.

-In the beginning of the Cem Kaya’s documentary, we are told by several major players in Turkish cinema—directors, actors, and producers—that there are only about 31-34 stories in the world.
+At the beginning of the Cem Kaya’s documentary, we are told by several major players in Turkish cinema—directors, actors, and producers—that there are only about 31-34 stories in the world.
 That’s it.
 What they did was take from each of those stories and intermix them with endings, middles or beginnings from the others to make films.
 Kaya’s delve into the Turkish “Hollywood” of Yesilcam was definitely eye-opening and hilarious.

 The montages of all the same romantic lines, action sequences, death scenes were perfect.
 Although, it might seem at first glance and by the title of this documentary that Turkish cinema only stole or remade films from Hollywood, this is not true as we see in the documentary.
 Yes, there are obvious copyright laws being broken and plagiarism being made, but what I found to be very interesting is that they are Turkish.
 Turkish, as in, all these parodies, plagiarism, remakes, rip-off films as we see in the documentary are in the Turkish perspective and local culture.